aliceminotto/lab_journal/lab_journal.md

 #####1/10/2015

 * read markdown tutorial and began the journal lab (i hope)
+* lab journal is now online in my github account (remember that i had to change the file name adding *.md to make it be displayed in the right way)